Eventually Constant and stagnating functions in non-Lindel\"of spaces

-We state (and prove) the next theorem in an almost asurd level of generality.
+We state (and prove) the next theorem in an almost absurd level of generality.
 The {\em linear Lindel\"of number} $\ell L(X)$ of a space $X$ is the smallest $\kappa$ such that any chain cover of $X$ has a subcover of cardinality $\le\kappa$.
+It is well known that a countably compact space with $\ell L(X)=\aleph_0$ is compact.
 A space is {\em $[\aleph_0,\kappa]$-compact} iff any cover by at most $\kappa$ open sets has a countable subcover.

 \begin{thm} Let $X$ be a countably compact non-compact space with linear Lindel\"of number $\kappa\ge\omega_1$.
 Let $Y$ be a $[\aleph_0,\kappa]$-compact C-closed space.
-Then the following holds. \\ (a) For each $f:X\to Y$, $f(X)$ is compact and there is $c\in Y$ with a non-Lindel\"of preimage in $X$. \\ (b) If $X$ satisfies $\mathsf{IC}$ and $Y$ has $G_\delta$ points, then $\mathsf{EC}(X,Y)$ holds.\\ (c) If $X$ satisfies $\mathsf{I0}$ and $Y$ is Tychonoff with $G_\delta$ points, then $\mathsf{EC}(X,Y)$ holds. \end{thm}
+Then the following holds. \\ (a) For each $f:X\to Y$, $f(X)$ is compact and there is $c\in Y$ with a non-Lindel\"of preimage in $X$. \\ (b) If $X$ satisfies $\mathcal{DC}$ and $Y$ has $G_\delta$ points, then $\mathsf{EC}(X,Y)$ holds.\\ (c) If $X$ satisfies $\mathcal{DO}$ and $Y$ is Tychonoff with $G_\delta$ points, then $\mathsf{EC}(X,Y)$ holds. \end{thm}

 This theorem is very similar to Lemma 6.11 in \cite{mesziguesContractibility}.
-We will however repeat the proof for completeness.
+We will however repeat the proof for convenience of the reader.
 Recall that as said earlier a regular space with $G_\delta$ points is C-closed, hence in (c) there is some redundancy in the assumptions.
 Actually, the image of $X$ in $Y$ is first countable in (b) and (c) since a countably compact space with $G_\delta$ points is first countable.
-(This actually holds even for feebly compact spaces, see \cite[Prop.
-2.2]{PorterWoods:1984} for more on the subject.)
 Typical examples of $X$ satisfying the hypothesis of (b) are $\omega_1$ and $\LL_{\ge 0}$.
-Notice that if $X$ is Type I, then $\kappa=\omega_1$, hence $Y$ may be assumed to be $[\aleph_0,\aleph_1]$-compact, which is equivalent to the property that for any uncountable subset $B\subset Y$ there is a point of $Y$ any of whose neighborhoods contains uncountably many members of $B$ -- such a point is called a {\em condensation point of $B$}.
+Notice that if $X$ is Type I, then $\kappa=\omega_1$, hence $Y$ may be assumed to be $[\aleph_0,\aleph_1]$-compact, which is equivalent to the property that for any uncountable subset $B\subset Y$ there is a point of $Y$ any of whose neighborhoods contains uncountably many members of $B$; such a point is called a {\em condensation point of $B$}.
 An immediate corollary of Theorems \ref{thmDir} \& \ref{thm1EC} is the following.